 Arriving at Camp

 Once we arrived, I chose my bed and met the other campers and counselors in the main area.
 I got to create my name tag and fill out a cute questionnaire.
 From the very beginning everyone was warm and inviting.
 I felt like I could come as who I was, no questions asked.
 I was learning a lot about people and the causes that fueled them and I felt re-energized.
 The more involved I got in these conversations the more I began to think critically about my own life, my cause, and why it was important to me.

 Why YEA Camp for Adults is Special

 In my mind the phrase #BlackLivesMatter kept ringing in my head.
 I care about people, equity, and equality.
 Quickly, I realized I was in the right place to feed that passion and care.
 After hours of mingling, learning and unlearning, and eating amazing vegan food, I knew that YEA Camp would forever have a piece of my heart and soul.
 I knew that the bonds and relationships that we were able to create in a week would last a lifetime.

 Being able to volunteer with YEA Camp is the best way to stay intimately connected with its efforts.
 I want to share this message so other students casually checking their emails can stumble across the same kind of miracle.

 Are you passionate about making the world a better place?
 YEA Camp for Adults will help you identify how you can get more active and effective on a cause you care about in ways that inspire you.
 Join us this summer!
 Go to YEACamp.org/adults to learn more.

 Monik Walters is studying Geography and African-American Studies at Dartmouth College.
 She is the student body president of Dartmouth and the president of the school’s chapter of the NAACP.
-She attended YEA Camp for Adults in 2018 and is passionate about civil rights and black social justice.
+She attended YEA Camp for Adults in 2018 and worked at YEA Camp for Adults in 2019.
+She is passionate about civil rights and Black social justice.